 How Do You Securely Attach the Crochet Edging to the Fabric After Making the Holes?

 Once the holes have been made in the fabric, it’s important to attach the crochet edging securely.
 You need a strong thread and needle that can pass through all of the fabric’s layers (including any interfacing) to do this.
 For example, if using cotton or polyester thread, you can use a regular sewing machine needle.
-If the fabric is thicker, you may need to use size 16 or 18 needles.
+If the fabric is thicker, you may need to use needles of size 16 or 18.

 How Long Should You Allow for Hole-making in Fabric for Crochet Edging?